ZerdBG3/RAW/Features.md

 * Unarmed Attack is always available, even when wielding weapons

 ## Disable Critical Fail on Checks ⚙️ `skillCheck_critFail`
-* Disables critical fails on skill checks and raw ability checks (like raw strength or dexterity checks) and saving throws by setting the minimum roll as 2.
-This means you can't roll a 1 anymore, so no more crit fails on dialogues or lockpicking.
+* Disables critical fails on skill checks, ability checks (like raw strength or dexterity checks) and saving throws by setting the minimum roll as 2.
+This means you can't roll a 1 anymore, so no more crit fails on dialogues, lockpicking or concentration.
-  - _Unfortunately, due to a technical limitation, Concentration Saving Throws are not covered by this change and might still critically fail_
 * The downside is, of course, the specific cases where a 2 is enough to pass a check but a 1 wouldn't be.
 So `+3` on a `DC 5` or `+8` on a `DC 10`.
 On those cases, you have a 5% chance of being unfairly benefited from the mod.
 However, given the biggest frustration tends to be on `+15` on `DC 10`, I think it's a fair tradeoff.
 * Through testing, I've confirmed that the minimum roll is enforced after the roll, so this doesn't increase your probability of getting higher rolls.
 You still have a 5% chance of getting any value on dice rolls, but 1's will become 2.
 * This also means that there's no interaction with `Reroll` features, like Halfling's Lucky.
 Mechanically speaking, the roll is made first, checks for a reroll possibility, returns the raw value of the dice, then it's set to the minimum specificed by the passive.
 So Halflings will still reroll their 1's in skill/ability checks, but if they roll a 1 again, it'll be increased to a 2.